CassiusJonus/Deal-Finder-Haskell/README.md

 app will notify the user and let them search for another product.
 When the user is done searching for products, they can exit the app by typing "exit" in the search prompt.

+## Library Dependencies

+Scalpel, to gather product and price data from online retailers Aeson, to encode search results to json and decode them from json Text, for faster string operations